lucaangeletti/FireworksKit/README.md

 - iOS 9.0+
 - Xcode 9+

 ## Looking for more effects?

 You can open an Issue and request a new effect.

+## License

+FireworksKit is released under an MIT license.
+See [License.md](/LICENSE) for more information.